hipe/tmx/test_support/doc/issues/001-test-suite-architecture-and-conventions.md

 it for new tests because there is good reason to do so and no good reason not to.)

+(test suites must NEVER assume their cases will be run in a particular order with respect to each other. i.e a passing test suite must still pass with its test cases run in any random order. "regression friendliness" is merely a developmental nicety that is intended to help troubleshoot things more smoothly when something goes wrong.)

 this is to say, a priori knowledge of any (test or application) framework and its various conceptions of terms like "models", "features", "functions", "integration" etc must NOT be assumed when determining the "regression